Are summer session dates changing?

-Summer courses for SU and S1 will begin on May 22, 2018 (with the exception of courses that have received exemption from Senate Executive).
+Summer courses for SU and S1 began on May 22, 2018 (with the exception of courses that have received exemption from Senate Executive).
 Summer course offerings have been reduced as a result of the labour disruption.
 The revised course timetable is available on the Course Timetable Search website..

 The official exam period for the SU term has been extended to August 31, 2018.

 Summer term dates and approved exceptions to those dates can be found online at http://registrar.yorku.ca/enrol/dates/su18

 What Summer 2018 session undergraduate courses are continuing as scheduled?